A simple guide to buying a leasehold

 If you’re thinking of buying a flat, it’s almost certain that you’ll be taking on a leasehold property.
 But what exactly does that mean and how does it differ from buying freehold?

-In this simple guide to buying leasehold, we take a look at some of the key factors to consider when buying a leasehold home.
+In this simple guide to buying a leasehold, our conveyancing solicitors take a look at some of the key factors to consider when buying a leasehold home.

 In general, most houses in the UK are freehold and most flats are leasehold.

 What does it mean to be a leaseholder?

 It means that you own, and are responsible for, the maintenance of everything within the property’s four walls.
 This includes floorboards and plasterwork but normally excludes the exterior or structural walls.

 Contact our leasehold solicitors in Bristol and South Gloucestershire

 A lease is a contract between the leaseholder and the building landlord that gives you conditional ownership for a fixed period.

 The lease is a legal document and outlines the rights, responsibilities and obligations of both the leaseholder and the landlord.
 It also details the services that you can expect the landlord to fulfil.